1 dead, 3 injured after shooting near massive mansion party in Beverly Crest where many seen without masks

-Just before 1 a.m. on Tuesday, crews responded to a reported shooting near Mulholland Drive in the Beverly Crest neighborhood, where three victims were found, according to the Los Angeles Fire Department.
+Just before 1 a.m. on Tuesday, crews responded to a reported shooting in the 13000 block of Mulholland Drive in the Beverly Crest neighborhood, where three victims were found, according to the Los Angeles Fire Department.

 One victim was in grave condition and later died.
 Two victims were reported to be in critical but stable condition.
 All three were transported to a hospital, according to the Los Angeles Police Department.